DollarBreak is reader-supported, when you sign up through links on this post, we may receive compensation. Disclosure.

 Music Go Round will purchase your old music equipment directly.
-This means you can get cash for your item in the fastest way possible, without waiting for a buyer to appear.
+This means you can get cash for your item the fastest way possible without waiting for a buyer to appear.

 No matter what music equipment you have, the company will accept it.
 Just visit any of the Music Go Round stores in your location to get an instant quote for your item.

 And the great part?
-If you accept the offer, you’ll get paid by check immediately, on-site.
+If you accept the offer, you’ll get paid on-site by check.

 Damm Music Center